Header Image

 Resting and relaxing does not make sense in the face of acute imminent danger (not even for the ADHD-I subtype).
 Only when survival is assured, only when the acute danger has been eliminated and the individual is safe again, is it possible to relax without danger from an evolutionary biology perspective.

-Constantly having to do something is another form of expression of being internally driven.
-It keeps the person concerned constantly active in order to drive them to do something about the (supposed) stressor.
+Constantly having to do something is another expression of Inner drivenness.
+It keeps the person with ADHD constantly active in order to drive them to do something about the (supposed) stressor.
 From this perspective, this is a promising stress management strategy.

-Why do ADHD-I sufferers react differently if hyperactivity is supposed to be a survival advantage?
+Why do people with ADHD-I react differently if hyperactivity is supposed to be a survival advantage?

-ADHD-I sufferers, who like all other ADHD sufferers also suffer from chronic overactivation of the stress response systems, have different stress management patterns than the hyperactive-impulsive ADHD-HI type.
-ADHD-I sufferers are more likely to react to stress by fleeing or playing dead than by hyperactivity.
-Deer, which remain silent for a long time when danger approaches in order to avoid being discovered, use a similar strategy (which they do not actively choose any more than humans choose their stress phenotype).
+People with ADHD-I, who like all other persons with ADHD also suffer from chronic overactivation of the stress response systems, have different stress management patterns than the hyperactive-impulsive ADHD-HI type.
+People with ADHD-I react to stress with flight or playing dead rather than hyperactivity.
+Deer, which remain silent for a long time when danger approaches in order to avoid being detected, use a similar strategy (which they do not actively choose any more than humans choose their stress phenotype).
 But deer are also extremely tense inside.
 Because if they are discovered, they have to flee quickly.
-This explains why ADHD-I sufferers are not internally relaxed even when they are “dreaming away”.
+This explains why people with ADHD-I, even when they “dream away”, are not internally relaxed.

 Why are there different stress response patterns?